librato/dropwizard-librato/README.md

 the application config YAML needs to be updated to configure the Librato Reporter, which will send your Metrics data to Librato.

-First, add the `metrics-librato-dropwizard` dependency in your POM:
+First, add the `dropwizard-metrics-librato` dependency in your POM:

 ### Dropwizard 1.0.x